Thertzlor/Revenant/wiki/Options_Documentation.md

 * *default value: "lhc"*

 ## pollMKeysOnly
 Reserve M keys for polling.
+M keys were a feature of very old Logitech devices (even for LGS standards) and chances are that your mouse/keyboard doesn't have them.
+This makes them perfect to exploit for polling since their state can be set even for devices that don't physically have them without interfering with functionality.
 * *default value: true*

 # LCD Configuration